LAST UPDATE: April 6, 2019

-It is unlawful in Washington, D.C. to engage in prostitution or to solicit for prostitution.
-“Prostitution” means a sexual act or contact with another person in return for giving or receiving a fee.
+“Prostitution” has been defined as a sexual act/contact with another person in exchange for money.
 According to this definition, both the person offering the services and the person receiving the services could be convicted of the offense.
 “Soliciting for prostitution” is defined as inviting, enticing, offering, persuading, or agreeing to engage in prostitution.

-D.C. police effectuate the “sting” in a number of ways.
+People are usually arrested in the District as part of a “sting operation.”
 Sometimes the “decoy” — a female undercover officer posing as a prostitute — approaches people at a traffic light or gas station.
 As soon as there is any discussion of sex in exchange for money, backup officers move in to make the arrest.
-More recently, D.C. police have luring the “john” to a hotel room through Craigslist, the Backpages, or a social media site.
-The undercover officer confirms the arrangement and then steps into the bathroom to “get into something more comfortable.”
+These interactions are typically not recorded.
+In other instances, D.C. police lure the “john” to a hotel room through Craigslist, the Backpages, or a social media site.
+The undercover officer confirms the arrangement and then steps into the bathroom to “freshen up.”
 The backup officers then burst into the room to make the arrest.
-Police use a hidden camera to record the entire interaction.
+Police use a hidden camera to record the interaction.

-The penalty for prostitution is a fine of $500 and/or not more than 90 days imprisonment for the first offense; a fine of $750 and/or up to 135 days imprisonment for a second offense; and a fine of $1000 and/or not more than 180 days for a third and each subsequent offense.
+Very few prostitution cases go to trial in D.C.
+It is much more likely that the government will offer the person accused of the offense a “diversion” program for first-time offenders.
+According to one of these programs (described in greater detail below), the person performs community service in exchange for the government dismissing the charges.
+It is also unlikely that a person who is convicted of the offense would actually serve any jail time.
+That said, the maximum penalty for prostitution in D.C. is a fine of $500 and/or not more than 90 days imprisonment for the first offense; a fine of $750 and/or up to 135 days imprisonment for a second offense; and a fine of $1000 and/or not more than 180 days for a third and each subsequent offense.
 The court may “suspend” the sentence (that is, order probation in lieu of incarceration) for a conviction of prostitution.
 It may also order the person to stay away from the area in which the offense occurred, submit to medical and mental health treatment or fulfill any other conditions the court may impose.
 D.C.
 Criminal Code 22-2701.
 D.C.
 Criminal Code 22-2701.1.
 D.C.
 Criminal Code 22-2703.

 People who are not eligible for a DPA might be able to participate in a Deferred Sentencing Agreement (DSA).
-The difference between a DPA and DSA is that in a DSA, the defendant is also required to plead guilty to the offense in order to participate.
-The court refrains from entering the guilty plea and sentencing the defendant over the four-month period.
-If the defendant successfully completes the terms of the DSA, the court allows the defendant to withdraw the guilty plea and the prosecution dismisses the charges.
-If the defendant fails to complete the terms during the prescribed time period, the judge enters the guilty plea and proceeds to sentencing.
+According to this voluntary agreement between the government and defendant, the defendant agrees to waive his right to trial and to plead guilty to the offense.
+However, instead of proceeding to sentencing, the government provides the defendant with the opportunity to complete an agreed upon set of conditions (typically community service).
+If the defendant completes these conditions successfully, the government allows him to withdraw the guilty plea and dismisses the charges.
+If the defendant fails to abide by his end of the agreement, the court will enter the guilty plea into the record and sentence him accordingly.

 As with all diversion programs, participation in either a DPA or DSA is solely at the discretion of the U.S. Attorney’s Office.